 Since its founding in 2005, the members of the Snark Ensemble have composed and premiered more than thirty silent film scores for DVD release and live performance.
 They recently recorded three of their scores for a forthcoming audio release on Naxos Records.
 Snark Ensemble scores are available on two DVD sets on the Allday Entertainment label: Lost and Found: the Harry Langdon Collection and the newly-released Becoming Charley Chase.

 Ben's next project is to record the music of Django Reinhardt and his gypsy jazz!
 Contact Ben to pre-order his next CD-Le Chat Noir.

 swing, swing, swing

-Ben's idol is Artie Shaw.
-Audiences compare his performances to Artie Shaw, Benny Goodman, Jimmy Giuffre, and Buddy DeFranco.
+Dr. Ben Redwine's musical idol is Artie Shaw.
+Audiences compare Ben's performances to Artie Shaw, Pete Fountain, Benny Goodman, Jimmy Giuffre, and Buddy DeFranco.
 He also has studied and is a huge fan of the following jazz masters from history: Stan Getz, Duke Ellington, Paul Desmond, Louis Armstrong, Art Pepper, Django Reinhardt, Wynton Marsalis, Jack Teagarden, Charles Mingus, Gerry Mulligan, Milt Hinton, Keter Betts, Charlie Byrd, Joe Byrd, Gene Byrd, Howard Alden, Ken Peplowski, George Gershwin, Jerome Kern, Cole Porter, Hoagy Carmichael, Paul Barbarin, and many, many more!!!